Table of Contents

 When you create a Geographical Tax in Sonar, you then need to configure a Geo Tax Zone.

 Configuring a Geo Tax Zone will only tax the residents of that zone, and configuring the actual zone itself is very flexible.
 The only mandatory fields are the Name and the Rate.

 Geo Tax Zones and Default Tax Rates

 The first thing to know about Geographical Service Taxes is how they interact with configured Default Tax Rates.
-Geo Taxes are designed to be created and applied to individuals in a limited geography, Default Tax Rates allow you to assign a percentage tax to anyone who falls outside of the configured Geo Tax Zones.
+Geo Taxes are designed to be created and applied to individuals in a limited geography, Default Tax Rates allow you to assign a percentage tax to anyone who falls outside the configured Geo Tax Zones.

-For example, If you plan to create a State Tax and you enter a percentage rate of "5%" during initial tax creation, this rate will apply to everyone outside of whichever specific state you create:
+For example, If you plan to create a State Tax and you enter a percentage rate of "5%" during initial tax creation, this rate will apply to everyone outside whichever specific state you create:

 For a more visual example, take a look at this completed State Tax build out: